-"The increase in disruptions caused by cell-phone use is really having a negative effect on learning," Superintendent Gene Moore said.
-"We want to send a strong message that we will not tolerate students using phones during school."
+"Disruptions caused by cell phones really hurt a student's chances of doing his/her best in class and can be very disruptive," Superintendent Gene Moore said.
+"We want to send a strong message that we won't tolerate students using phones without permission when they should be focusing on school work."